Saving Energy Costs at Retail Stores

 - Proper maintenance – It is important to keep light fittings clean from dust and other debris.
 Timers should be set correctly and old lamps replaced.
 It is widely acknowledged that poor maintenance of lighting equipment can lead to a drop in performance of as much as 35% in just a couple of years – and contribute to higher energy costs.

 Inexpensive measures can be effective if implemented correctly, but in order to achieve bigger savings, monetary investment will have to be made.
 Such measures can include:

 - Energy Saving Lamps – Consider changing the type of lamp that you are currently using in your light fitting.
 This will require a capital investment but significant savings will be made in the longer term.
 Consider ‘T5’ fluorescent lamps for example, which have been known to achieve savings of upwards of 50%.

 Along with lighting, heating is responsible for a significant portion of the energy expenditure for any retail outlet, with an average spending of ~ 30%.
-Like lighting, there are measures that can be taken to improve efficiency at little or no cost;
+As in the case of lighting, there are measures that can be taken to improve heating efficiency at little or no cost:

 - Door Policy – While leaving the front door wide open will allow customers quick access and egress from the building, this will also apply to heat.
 The internal heating system will have to compensate for this, and as a result, energy usage will increase.
 Consider installing automatic or revolving doors.
 Perhaps a draught lobby may be applicable?